-Lisa S. Robinson holds a B.A. from Vassar College with a major in music, a B.M. from George Mason University and is currently working on a masters degree in music composition at George Mason University.
-She is studying composition under the guidance of Dr. Glenn Smith.
+Lisa S. Robinson holds a B.A. from Vassar College with a major in music, a B.M. from George Mason University and a M.M. degree in music composition at George Mason University.
+She has studied composition under the guidance of Dr. Glenn Smith.

 Classical Piano, Dingwall Fleary, 1972-1975